malpower/Malache2/README.md

 we call that folder you created in /sites "virtual directory".<br />
 <br />
 <br />
-and then, in that folder you created, you need to create 3 more folders, Actives, Requires and Templates.<br />
+and then, in that folder you created, you need to create 3 more folders, Activities, Plugs and Templates.<br />
-in folder Actives, you should put your scripts in.<br />
+in folder Activities, you should put your scripts in.<br />
-in folder Requires, you should put your modules in.<br />
+in folder Plugs, you should put your modules in.<br />
 in folder Templates, you should put your html( or any static file) in.<br />
 <br />
 and then, create a conf.js in that folder you created in /sites, and edit it like this:<br />